chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 # ChiselStrike's Data Access API

 If you recall from the previous examples, when we defined our `BlogComment` class, we required it to extend `ChiselEntity`.
-That makes a couple of methods available to your class, one of them we already used: `all()`.
+That makes a couple of methods available to your class, one of them we already used: `cursor()`.

 The methods in `ChiselEntity` all return a `ChiselCursor`.
 This is a lazy iterator so you can compose them at will.
 An actual database query is only